-Summary: Match the certificate template to the event's character: gold frames for track and field, ornate phoenix for ball sports, rainbow for team events, and florals for sportsmanship awards.
+Summary: Match the certificate template to the event's character: Certificate of Achievement for track and field, Classic Diploma for ball sports, Birthday for team events, and Floral for sportsmanship awards.
 This guide covers template selection by event type, five wording examples you can adapt directly, creative award ideas that go beyond first place (effort, encouragement, best smile, fair play), and practical tips on photo certificates, ceremony presentation, and printing.

 Of all the use cases people bring to this app, school sports days come up the most.
 Teachers, PTA volunteers, and youth league coaches preparing closing-ceremony awards -- that is the single biggest category we see.

 It makes sense.
 School field days and athletic meets are deeply rooted traditions.
-In the UK, organised school sports days date back to the mid-19th century; in Japan, the first recorded athletic meet (undokai) was held by the Naval Academy in 1874, and the tradition has run unbroken for over 150 years.
+In the UK, organised school sports days date back to the mid-19th century; in Japan, the first recorded athletic meet (undokai) was held in 1874 at the Imperial Japanese Naval Training School (the institution that later became the Naval Academy), and the tradition has run unbroken for over 150 years.
 In the US and Australia, "field day" has been a fixture of elementary school life for generations.
 Wherever you are, the closing ceremony -- where certificates and ribbons are handed out -- is the emotional climax of the day.

 Strictly speaking, you do not need a certificate to run a sports day.
 But handing a child a properly designed award, signed by their coach or headteacher, changes the moment.
 I have watched my own kids receive them; the shift in expression is immediate.
 The certificate turns a result into a keepsake.